PrefectHQ/prefect/README.md

 Looking for the latest <a href="https://docs.prefect.io/">Prefect 2</a> release?
 Prefect 2 and <a href="https://app.prefect.cloud">Prefect Cloud 2</a> have been released for General Availability.
 See <a href="https://docs.prefect.io/">https://docs.prefect.io/</a> for details.
 </p>

 Prefect 1 Core, Server, and Cloud are our first-generation workflow and orchestration tools.
-You can continue to use them and we'll continue to support them while migrating users to Prefect 2.
+You can continue to use them and we'll continue to support them while users migrate to Prefect 2.

 If you're ready to start migrating your workflows to Prefect 2, see our [migration guide](https://docs.prefect.io/migration-guide/).